 County Council or the local municipal Councils may require that public meetings held for the purposes of soliciting public input relative to major planning initiatives be advertised in newspapers having general circulation in the municipality prior to the scheduled meeting.
-Notice may also be delivered by first class mail to persons deemed to have interest in the matter, including agencies, land owners, business owners and residents and to other persons who have requested notice of the meeting in accordance with the provisions of the Planning Act.
+Notice may also be given through social media outlets and/or delivered by first class mail to persons deemed to have interest in the matter, including agencies, land owners, business owners and residents and to other persons who have requested notice of the meeting in accordance with the provisions of the Planning Act.

-Where the planning matter to be considered consists of site specific matters, County Council or the local municipal Council will ensure that as a minimum, notice delivered by first class mail is provided to the following:
+Where the planning matter to be considered consists of site specific matters, County Council or the local municipal Council will ensure that as a minimum, notice delivered in accordance with the requirements of the Planning Act. by first class mail is provided to the following: